simogogo/BirdNET-Pi/README.md

 ## About this fork:
 I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
 Maybe someone will find it useful.
+Nachtzuster (https://github.com/Nachtzuster/BirdNET-Pi) is currently doing a great job mantaining this project.

+The idea of this fork is to implement a flutter frontend for most of the project.
+Some features as phpsysinfo, db maintenance, Tiny file manager and Web terminal will be linked in the flutter app.

+At the moment the coverage of legacy frontend features is arount 80%.

+This fork indroduces also a new feature:
+ - eBird daily CSV (and daily recordings) export

 Changes include: